 You can use a retention policy to retain chats and channel messages in Teams.
 Teams chats are stored in a hidden folder in the mailbox of each user included in the chat, and Teams channel messages are stored in a similar hidden folder in the group mailbox for the team.
 However, it's important to understand that Teams uses an Azure-powered chat service that also stores this data, and by default this service stores the data forever.
 For this reason, we strongly recommend that you use the Teams location to retain and delete Teams data.
 Using the Teams location will permanently delete data from both the Exchange mailboxes and the underlying Azure-powered chat service.
 For more information, see Overview of security and compliance in Microsoft Teams.

-We're still working on retention in Teams, and additional features are coming.
+We're continuously working on optimizing retention functionality in Teams, and we plan to release new features in the coming months.
 In the meantime, here are a few limitations to be aware of:

-Teams are not included in an org-wide policy If you create an org-wide policy, Teams are not included because they require a separate retention policy.
+Teams aren't included in an org-wide policy.
+If you create an org-wide policy, Teams are not included because they require a separate retention policy.